Why Is Car Insurance So Expensive in Louisiana?

 Uninsured and Underinsured Drivers

 Louisiana has one of the highest uninsured motorist rates in the country.
-Depending on the study, somewhere between 11% and 13% of Louisiana drivers don't carry any insurance at all.
+Depending on the study, somewhere between 11–13% of Louisiana drivers don't carry any insurance at all.
 In some parishes, the number is higher.

 When an uninsured driver causes an accident, the other driver's carrier often ends up covering the loss through uninsured motorist (UM) coverage.
 That cost gets spread across all insured drivers.
 You're essentially paying for people who don't carry insurance at all.